DawnbrandBots/bastion-bot/docs/commands/ygoprodeck.md

 ## Current behaviour

-Searches db.ygoprodeck.com the same way as its search bar.
+Searches ygoprodeck.com the same way as its card database search bar.
 If a card is found, Bastion replies with a public text message linking to it.
 It is expected that Discord will provide an embed for this link.
 Otherwise, Bastion replies with a public text message containing an error message.

 ## Next steps